mattvenn/tt06-analog-relax-osc/LOG.md

 added parax version to testbench, but can't plot the osc_out_parax net for some reason.

+hit the port ordering thing again (sim extraction puts ports in "random" order).
+Tried stefan's suggestion but it doesnt work.

 # Mon 18 Mar 12:14:53 CET 2024

 * moved testbench out to start layout